zhihui-dhc/aib-website/content/en-US/PLAN.md

   published.

-* The projected date of the Fundraiser for all other parties, notwithstanding the initial donors and pre-Fundraiser donors, is March 31, 2017 at 6AM PDT.
+* The projected date of the Fundraiser for all other parties, notwithstanding the initial donors and pre-Fundraiser donors, is April 6, 2017 at 6AM PDT.

 * At most the Fundraiser will last for 6 weeks.
 Note that after the Fundraiser, no more atoms will be distributed by the ICF (unless approved by the on-chain